chaosinventory/chaosinventory/doc/dev/linting.rst

    If you just want to have it fixed without approval of every change, leave out the :code:`--interactive`

-These tools are also used in our ci, checking every commit and PR for conformity.
+These tools are also used in our CI, checking every commit and PR for conformity.

 .. _PEP 8: https://legacy.python.org/dev/peps/pep-0008/